 When audio recording lectures will be supportive of note taking efforts, there are options that educators can employ to improve the ability of learners to get audio content that is easy to listen and study from.
 Educators can:

 - Create a lecture overview video that includes key lecture information.

 - This option creates both an audio and visual resource that supports not only note taking, but also providing multiple means of representation.

-- Panopto has an auto-caption function that can be manually corrected for accuracy and can be integrated into the online course site.
+- Kaltura has an auto-caption function that can be manually corrected for accuracy and can be integrated into the online course site.

-- Provide an audio overview of the lecture and post it to the course site in the folder of the week it was delivered.
+- Provide an audio overview of the lesson and post it to the course site in the folder of the week it was delivered.

 - If you are using PowerPoint, create an audio overview for each slide.

 - Provide comprehensive lecture notes in Word or HTML in the online course site, so that students can use the text-to-speech tools to listen to the content.

 To learn more about the ways that online course tools can be leveraged to support audio recording of lectures, connect with the Educational Technology Specialist for your area.